In common usage, a saint is a rare, almost otherworldly creature. It’s not something many aspire to. But a Christian must learn how to become a saint.

 The calendar is full of saints, some that even secular people recognize, like St. Valentine and St. Patrick.
 Saint names cover the map in many areas of the world.
-And this year Mother Teresa is in the news, as she is scheduled to be named a saint by the Roman Catholic Church on Sept.
-4—19 years after her death.
+And as I write this, Mother Teresa is in the news, as she is scheduled to be named a saint by the Roman Catholic Church on Sept.
+4, 2016—19 years after her death.

 But what exactly is a saint?
 Who has the right to define it, and how many saints are there anyway?